A short history of Aethel's first beanie

 Now their skills have broadened to knitted scarves, gloves and, of course, beanie hats.

-Our beanies will be thick, warm and knitted in Loro Piana's longhair cashmere.
+Our beanies are soft, warm and knitted in Loro Piana's longhair cashmere.

-I know that both Aethel (my grandmother) and Victor (her brother, my Great Uncle) would approve.
+I know that Aethel (my grandmother) and Victor (her brother, my Great Uncle) would approve.

 Though they would choose very different colours.